It’s Time…Rewrite Your Body Story

 When you rewrite your body story and work to believe the new story you’ve created, you’ll feel empowered.
 You’ll start to see that even if someone else has a preference that your body doesn’t happen to fit into, it’s OK.
-You can find a place that celebrates and support your unique shape, movement quality and love for dance – come on, that’s what it should be about!!
+You can find a place that celebrates and supports your unique shape, movement quality, and love for dance–come on, that’s what it should be about!!
 Those are the dancers who shine.

 More often than not, I take my dancer clients through the process of rewriting their body stories.
 The power in reframing the context of your experience is immeasurable.

 Kathryn Morgan’s recent share about her experience with body shame and criticism while dancing at Miami City Ballet, highlights the importance of taking back the power.
 You get to write your body story, no one else.